jessicarush/javascript-notes/this_identifier.md

 ## Function Invocation Patterns

 So we know that in addition to declared parameters, every function receives a `this` parameter.
 Its value is determined by its *invocation pattern*.
-There are four invocation patterns in JavaScript and they differ in how the `this` Parameter is initialized.
+There are four invocation patterns in JavaScript and they differ in how the `this` parameter is initialized.

 ### Method Invocation Pattern